Review – Syberia (Switch)

-I’ll be honest with you guys: I had never heard of the Syberia series until earlier this year.
-Back in 2002 I was too invested with the Gamecube and the masterpiece that was Star Wars: Rogue Squadron II to notice what was going on in the PC gaming scene.
-Apparently I missed a very successful point-and-click adventure series developed by French firm Microids.
-Fifteen years later, and many many ports later, the same French lads are now re-releasing Syberia to the Switch, with Syberia 2 coming out later this year, and Syberia 3 scheduled for 2018.
+I’ll be honest with you guys, I had never heard of the Syberia series until earlier this year.
+Back in 2002 I was too invested with the Gamecube and the masterpiece that was Star Wars: Rogue Squadrons II to notice what was going on in the PC gaming scene.
+Apparently, I missed a very successful point-and-click adventure series developed by French firm Microids.
+Fifteen years later, and many many ports later, the same French lads are now re-releasing Syberia to the Switch, with Syberia II coming out later this year, and Syberia 3 scheduled for 2018.
 The time has come for me to embrace this cult hit.

 The first thing I have to say about the Switch version of Syberia is that it is identical to the original in every conceivable way.
-In some ways, that is good: the DS version, for example, was lambasted for having muddy graphics, a poor interface and removed spoken dialogue.
-The Switch version has it all: the original voice acting, the original soundtrack, all puzzles set where they should, the absolute same experience from 2002.
-And that’s where the problem lies.
+In some ways, that’s good: the DS version, for example, was lambasted for having muddy graphics, a poor interface, and removed spoken dialogue.
+The Switch version has it all: the original voice acting, the original soundtrack, all puzzles set where they should be, it’s the absolute same experience from 2002.
+Unfortunately, that’s where the problem lies.
 We’re not in 2002 anymore, we’re nearing the end of 2017.
-Time wasn’t kind enough with Syberia, as it did nothing but highlight some of the flaws it had back in the day, as well as some issues caused by time itself.
+Time wasn’t kind enough to Syberia, as it did nothing but highlight some of the flaws it had back in the day, as well as some issues caused by time itself.

-For starters, we have to talk about how the game looks.
+For starters, we have to talk about how Syberia looks.
 For 2002, this must have been stunning.
-Pre-rendered backgrounds coupled with some impressive (for 2002, let me remind you) FMV cutscenes and some polygonal characters.
-Fast forward to 2017, and we have grainy backgrounds coupled with some grainy cutscenes and rudimentary polygonal characters that stand out way too much from the scenery given the increased resolution and the fact we don’t use CRT screens anymore.
-Besides the resolution, nothing else changed visual-wise, and that’s a bummer.
+Pre-rendered backgrounds coupled with some impressive (for 2002, let me remind you) FMV cutscenes, and some polygonal characters.
+Fast forward to 2017, and we have grainy backgrounds coupled with some muddied cutscenes and rudimentary polygonal characters.
+They stand out way too much from the scenery, given the increased resolution and the fact we don’t use CRT screens anymore.
+Besides the resolution, nothing else changed visually, which is a shame.
 This is the biggest problem with polygonal games: unlike sprite-based visuals, their graphics don’t age that well.